Visit the NHS UK website for the latest guidance on:

 Information about how occupational therapists work with children and young people can be found online.

-Other websites you may find useful to help children and young people to learn through play:
+Other websites that may be useful in assisting children and young people to learn through play include:

-Therapy fun zone is a website set up by an occupational therapist to share activity ideas, and encourage you to share yours in order to keep the creativity stimulated if you are helping your child to develop their skills.
+Therapy fun zone - set up by an occupational therapist to share activity ideas, and encourage you to share yours in order to keep the creativity stimulated if you are helping your child to develop their skills.

-ERIC is a site to improve the quality of life of children, young people and their families in the UK who suffer from the consequences of wetting and soiling difficulties, to help them manage or overcome these problems.
+ERIC - provides resources to help improve the quality of life of children, young people, and their families in the UK who are affected by wetting and soiling problems, in order to help them manage or overcome these issues.

 Groups and extra-curricular activities for children and young adults